 Sinfonia – The Sinfonia is an intermediate full orchestra open by audition to accomplished string, woodwind, brass, and percussion students from throughout the Tennessee Valley.
 String players wishing to audition for Sinfonia should be performing repertoire at the Suzuki Book 6 level (or equivalent), and should be enrolled in private lessons.
 Woodwind, brass and percussion students interested in auditioning for Sinfonia must possess strong music reading skills.
 The Sinfonia performs frequently in a wide variety of concert settings.
 Sinfonia is conducted by Joe Lee.

 Philharmonia – The Philharmonia is an intermediate full orchestra open by audition to accomplished string students and wind and percussion students with at least one year of playing experience.
 String players wishing to audition for Philharmonia should be performing repertoire at the Suzuki Book 3-4 level (or equivalent), possess intermediate music reading skills, and should be enrolled in private lessons.
 Students are asked to bring their own music stands to rehearsals.
 For performances, females wear white long sleeved blouses and long black skirts with black shoes and hose, and males wear white dress shirts with black pants and black shoes and socks.
 Bowties and cummerbunds are furnished by the HYO for concerts.
-Philharmonia is conducted by Susan Mullen.
+Philharmonia is conducted by Dr. Paul Vest.